 CBI books sitting Allahabad High Court judge in bribery case

-New Delhi, Dec 07: The Central Bureau of Investigation has booked a judge of the Allahabad High Court in connection with a bribery case.
+New Delhi, Dec 07: The Central Bureau of Investigation (CBI) has booked a judge of the Allahabad High Court in connection with a bribery case.
 Justice S N Shukla has been named as a prime accused along with retired Odisha High Court judge, I M Quddusi, who was arrested in the year 2017.

 Following the registration of the FIR, the CBI raided the residences of Justice Shukla in Lucknow.
 The CBI also raided the homes of Justice Quddusi apart from 5 other locations and recovered incriminating material.